FAQ

 In the movie Ragamuffin - who is the "real life" Jess?

 The character of Jess does not represent a literal person but is instead representative of multiple romantic relationships that happened over a long period of time.
 Rich was engaged more than once and dated numerous women throughout his life.
+Some of them are referenced in this timeline, although names are withheld to protect their privacy.

 Why don't you include more information about Rich's girlfriends or his fiance?